eliwaksbaum/webscore-player/README.md

 2. An array of strings, the in-order paths to the SVG files of your score
 3. The path to the MP3 file of your score

-### Known issues and further goals
+## Known issues and further goals
-The way MuseScore exports its SVGs, grace notes are ordered after the notes they precede.
-This means grace notes are highlighted for far longer than they should be, while the notes they precede just flicker for a moment.
+- The way MuseScore exports its SVGs, grace notes are ordered after the notes they precede.
+This means the primary note is highlighted first, for a moment, and then the grace note is highlighted for the duration of the note.

-A solution might be to order the notes ourselves, instead of relying on MuseScore's exporting process.
+  - One solution could be to order the notes as part of the parsing process, instead of relying on MuseScore's exporting convention.
 This might lead to compatibility with other score-writing softwares.

+- I'm pretty sure the mxl contains all the data needed to implement the MuseScore feature where you can click on any note to start playback from that point.
+Since this isn't an editor and I doubt people are playing along, this is a secondary goal that I might return to implement at a later date.